 We have not historically maintained a formal non-employee director compensation program.
-Our non-employee directors received no cash compensation from us during the year ended December 31, 2020.
-However, we granted David Fellows, Jeffrey Kindler, and Jill Quigley each an option to purchase 28,475 stock options are set forth in the 2020 Director Compensation Table below.
-Additionally, we provide reimbursement to our non-employee directors for their reasonable expenses incurred in attending meetings of our board of directors and its committees.
+Our non-employee directors received no cash or equity compensation from us during the year ended December 31, 2020.
+However we provide reimbursement to our non-employee directors for their reasonable expenses incurred in attending meetings of our board of directors and its committees.
 Mr. Sundaram and Dr. Zhong receive no additional compensation for their service as directors.
 Their respective compensation as executive officers is set forth in the Summary Compensation Table above.